Public Gardens Volunteer Opportunities

 Please bring a trowel and wear appropriate clothing for gardening.
 Limited to the first 60 gardeners.
 RSVP by May 4.
 Call (402) 441-7847 opt.
 0 or email firstname.lastname@example.org

-Put the Beds to Bed (held every fall at Sunken Gardens)Save the Date!
+Put the Beds to Bed (held every fall at Sunken Gardens)RSVP now to hold your spot!
+Spots are limited!

 Saturday, November 7, 2015